nabilsliti/randomista/README.md

-## randomista
+## randomista.js

-Randomista is a versalile typescript library that empowers to effortlessy generate a myriad of random data
+Randomista.js is a versalile typescript library that empowers to effortlessy generate a myriad of random data

 ### Installation
 ```